Whey protein is a popular supplement among athletes and people looking to build muscle mass.

-But despite its many health benefits, there’s some controversy surrounding its safety.
+In addition to its many health claims, there’s also some controversy surrounding its safety.

 Some claim that too much whey protein can damage the kidneys and liver and even cause osteoporosis.

 This article provides an evidence-based review of whey protein’s safety and side effects.